Laurence F. Johnson: Background

-In 2016, Johnson marked 35 years of service in higher education, and currently serves as the Founder and CEO of EdFutures.org, an international think tank, and as a Senior Fellow of the Center for Digital Education.
-From 2001-2016, he served as CEO of the New Media Consortium.
-He served previously as president and CEO of Fox Valley Technical College, a community college serving more than 20,000 FTE in Appleton, Wisconsin.
-His experiential base includes service at both very large and very small institutions and positions at every level and across all the major areas of college and university work.
+In 2016, Johnson marked 35 years of service in higher education, and is the Founder and CEO of EdFutures.org, an international think tank, and as a Senior Fellow of the Center for Digital Education.
+From 2001 to 2016, he served as CEO of the New Media Consortium.
+He previously was president and CEO of Fox Valley Technical College, a community college for more than 20,000 FTE in Appleton, Wisconsin.
+His experiential base includes work at both small and large institutions and positions at every level and across all the major areas of college and university work.

-Between 1993 and 1996, he served as vice president for the League for Innovation in the Community College, working at the national level to take the story of community colleges to governmental, foundation, and corporate leaders across the country.
-As director of the League's Information Technology Initiative, he coordinated what was at the time the world’s largest higher education technology conference, The International Conference of Information Technology.
+Between 1993 and 1996, he was vice president for the League for Innovation in the Community College, working at the national level to take the story of community colleges to governmental, foundation, and corporate leaders across the country.
+As director of the League's Information Technology Initiative, he coordinated what was at the time the world's largest higher education technology conference, The International Conference of Information Technology.

-He has served on a number of boards, including his current role on the governing board of the Institute for Learning Innovation and the Leadership Advisory Board of the Center for Learning Innovation and Customized Knowledge Solutions in Dubai.
-Previously he served as an advisor to the United Nations Educational, Scientific, and Cultural Organization (UNESCO), on the NMC Board of Directors, the Adobe Systems Higher Education Advisory Board, the Advanced Defense Learning Initiative National Advisory Board, the virtual International Spaceflight Museum, and the Academic Commons Board of Directors.
+He has been on a number of boards, including his current role on the governing board of the Institute for Learning Innovation and the Leadership Advisory Board of the Center for Learning Innovation and Customized Knowledge Solutions in Dubai.
+Previously he was an advisor to the United Nations Educational, Scientific, and Cultural Organization (UNESCO), on the NMC Board of Directors, the Adobe Systems Higher Education Advisory Board, the Advanced Defense Learning Initiative National Advisory Board, the virtual International Spaceflight Museum, and the Academic Commons Board of Directors.